 top of page

-• Writer's pictureNoel Watson
+Writer's pictureNoel Watson

 Sequence of Returns Risk - what is it and should I be worried?
-2022 edition.
+2022 edition

-In this article we identify what SORR is and how and when it might impact your retirement plan.
+In this article, we identify what SORR is and how and when it might impact your retirement plan.

 Abraham Okusanya defines sequencing risk as ‘the risk that the order of investment returns are going to be unfavourable’.
 To be more specific, the returns on your investments in early retirement are a significant factor in determining whether your retirement portfolio will be sustainable for the rest of your life.

-SORR Example One (from book)
+SORR Example One (from the book)

 In an extract from the spreadsheet (shown below), you can see two 30-year retirement scenarios, both with starting balances of £1m, annual withdrawals (not inflation-adjusted) of £40,000 and average returns over the 30 years of 3%.
 Scenario One suffers a significant market crash in years four to six, whereas scenario Two suffers the same falls in years 25 – 27.
 Scenario One runs out of money in year 29, with scenario Two having £764,234 remaining after year 30.

 In scenario one, the falls in early retirement mean that the portfolio is so 'damaged' that it cannot adequately recover.
-The portfolio is therefore exhausted much earlier than in scenario two.
+The portfolio is, therefore exhausted much earlier than in scenario two.

 I deliberately kept the example in the book simple to help readers build an understanding of the concept of SORR, but we will now look at how diversification can help to improve SORR risk.
+For a primer on portfolio construction, please read: How we invest our clients' money)

 SORR Example Two